ooddle

 Blue Zones are geographic regions identified by demographers Gianni Pes and Michel Poulain, later popularized by journalist Dan Buettner.
 The defining metric is an unusually high concentration of healthy centenarians, people who reach one hundred years old without significant chronic disease.

 These are not utopias.
 People in Blue Zones get sick, get injured, and die.
 But the rate of cardiovascular disease, dementia, and cancer is significantly lower than in surrounding regions, and people remain functional and engaged later in life.
+They garden into their nineties.
+They walk to visit neighbors at one hundred.
+They host meals and contribute to family decisions long past the age when most people are placed in care.

 The Research